andresath/Hello-J2ObjC/README.md

 * Clone this repo.
 * Import this project into IDEA (the main project is plain Java), import EXTERNAL MODEL -> GRADLE.
 * Edit local.properties and set j2objc.home to the correct path (your local install).
-* Once you have the Hello-J2OBJC project in IDEA, and local.properties, run ```gradle build```!
+* Once you have the Hello-J2OBJC project in IDEA, and local.properties, run:
+    ```
+    cd core/
+    ./gradlew shared:build --info
+    ```!

-This should succeed and create *build/j2objcOutputs* and *build/binaries* and *build/packedBinaries*, etc.
+This should succeed and create *core/shared/build/j2objcOutputs* and *core/shared/build/binaries* and *core/shared/build/packedBinaries*, etc.

-Examine the transpiled Objective-C files at *build/j2objcOutputs/src/main/objc*.
+Examine the transpiled Objective-C files at *core/shared/build/j2objcOutputs/src/main/objc*.

-Original Java source is at *src/main/java*.
+Original Java source is at *src/main/java* in the various modules.

 Setup Xcode and Include Shared Library